MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/about-kusto-language.md

 # Kusto.Language overview

-The [Kusto.Language](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Language/) library provides a .NET implementation of a parser for the [Kusto Query Language (KQL)](../../query/index.md). parse queries, perform semantic analysis, check for errors, and optimize your queries.
+The [Kusto.Language](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Language/) library provides a .NET implementation of a parser for the [Kusto Query Language (KQL)](../../query/index.md).
+Kusto.Language allows you to parse queries, perform semantic analysis, check for errors, and optimize your queries.

 ## Query parsing